 sees the history and sentimentality behind a ring that has been in a family

 for a significant amount of time, they may require the ring owner to return

 it to the original spouse who owned it.

-At James D. Madden & Aruna P. Rodrigo, Family Law Attorneys, we understand how complicated and
+At Aruna P. Rodrigo, Family Law Attorney, we understand how complicated and

 stressful divorces can be.
 It can be painful to view objects that once

 held so much significance as simply marital property.
 If you are going

 through a divorce, contact our San Bernardino family law Attorney.
 We